One of the things that travelers worry about most is pickpockets and we recently heard from a reader who was the victim of one.

 She had her money and credit cards stolen while traveling.
 It was not a happy scenario but she managed to get things straightened away and move on with her trip.

 None of us need this type of problem.

 Fortunately there are things you can do to protect yourself and your valuables from pickpockets.
 Here they are.

-Tops Tips for Protecting Yourself from Pickpockets
+Tops Tips to Protect Yourself from Pickpockets

 - Take precautions before you leave.
 Just in case, despite all the tips below, you still fall prey to a pickpocket make sure that you have:

 - Copies of your travel itinerary, passport, visa, vaccination documents, credit cards, debit cards and bank information on you, with a friend at home and in the cloud.